GuoXiaoyang/nextjs-openai-doc-search/pages/docs/ghost-to-md-output/2022-11-29-moego-care-program-special-offer-for-new-businesses.md

 ### The MoeGo Care Program Special Offer includes

 - 50% off for up to the first 6 months in an annual contract on the Growth plan
-- 10% off for purchasing MoeGo Pay hardware to build your in-person checkout
+- 10% off for MoeGo Pay bundle kit hardware to build your in-person checkout
 - MoeGo Care Academy with new business guidance and resources
 - Account review service from the dedicated account manager